-Valspar Championship Preview, TV Times - Golf Monthly
+Valspar Chapionship Preview, TV Times

 This tournament began life in 2000 as the Tampa Bay Classic.
 It’s also been known as the Chrysler Championship, the PODS Championship, the Transitions Championship and the Tampa Bay Championship.
 Four years ago, Valspar (a global provider of paints and industrial coatings) took over as title sponsor in a four-year agreement.

 Over the seasons, the event has seen some notable champions: K.J.
 Choi, Retief Goosen, Mark Calcavecchia, Luke Donald and Jordan Spieth have all won here.
-Last year Charl Schwartzel won for the first time in the U.S. since his 2011 Masters victory.
-The South African caught Bill Haas on the back nine and then beat him on the first hole of a sudden-death playoff.
+In 2016 Charl Schwartzel won for the first time in the U.S. since his 2011 Masters victory and Canada’s Adam Hadwin won in 2017.
+Last season, England’s Paul Casey took the title, finishing one-stroke ahead of Patrick Reed and Tiger Woods.

-Haas returns to action this week following three weeks off after he was involved in a fatal car crash prior to the Genesis Open.

-Last year in the Valspar Championship, Canada’s Adam Hadwin held off Patrick Cantlay to claim his first PGA Tour win.
-Cantlay was making just his second start after two years off with injury.

 Designed by Larry Packard and opened in 1974, the Copperhead course at Innisbrook has played host to a number of PGA Tour events through the years.
 In 1999 the layout was revamped to bring it in line with the modern game.
 The redesign was completed just in time for the 1999 JCPenney Classic, an event won by John Daly and Laura Davies.